-Rape and Domestic Violence: The law classifies sexual violence, rape, and incest as serious offenses, provides protection for victims of domestic violence, and establishes appropriate penalties for perpetrators.
+Rape and Domestic Violence: The law classifies sexual violence, rape, and incest as serious offenses, protects victims of domestic violence, and establishes penalties for perpetrators.
 The law prohibits rape of women but does not address spousal rape.
-St. Kitts and Nevis continued to utilize an “unnatural offenses” statute to address male rape.
-Anecdotal evidence suggested that rape, including spousal rape, was a serious problem.
+The law utilizes an “unnatural offenses” statute to address male rape.
+Court cases and anecdotal evidence suggested that rape, including spousal rape, continued to be a problem.
 Penalties for rape range from two years’ imprisonment for incest between minors to life imprisonment.
 Indecent assault has a maximum penalty of 10 years’ imprisonment.
-Those arrested and prosecuted for rape and indecent assault received strict sentences.
+Rape has a maximum penalty of 25 years.

-Violence against women continued to be a serious and underreported problem.
-The law criminalizes domestic violence, including emotional abuse, and provides penalties of up to $13,500 East Caribbean dollars (XCD) ($5,000) or six months in prison.
+Violence against women was a serious and underreported problem.
+The law criminalizes domestic violence, including emotional abuse, and provides penalties of up to 13,500 East Caribbean dollars ($5,000) or six months in prison.

 There was no crisis hotline.
-The Ministry of Gender Affairs continued to advocate for a more effective method of reporting domestic violence and sexual assault, including establishing a complaints and response protocol.
-The department also coordinated counseling for survivors of abuse and fielded officers who maintained contact with civil society organizations, prisons, and schools.
+The Ministry of Gender Affairs undertook a domestic violence protocol implementation workshop to improve coordination among the various government offices who encounter victims of domestic violence.
+The ministry coordinated counseling for abuse survivors.
+Ministry officers maintained contact with civil society organizations, prisons, and schools.

-Sexual Harassment: Sexual harassment falls within the purview of the Protection of Employment Act, but no law explicitly addresses sexual harassment.
-Anecdotal evidence suggested sexual harassment was a problem in the workplace, although the Ministry of Community Development, Culture, and Gender Affairs did not receive any cases under the act during the year.
+Sexual Harassment: Sexual harassment falls under the Protection of Employment Act, but no law explicitly addresses sexual harassment.
+The press reported on sexual harassment in the workplace.

 Coercion in Population Control: There were no reports of coerced abortion or involuntary sterilization.